 Please refer to the Reinstalling GRUB2 guide.

 This method does not work for computers with UEFI boot.
-In consequence, it won't work for pre-installed Windows8 and some pre-installed Windows7.
+In consequence, it won't work for pre-installed Windows 8 and some pre-installed with Windows 7.

 Back-up the existing MBR, install Windows, replace your backup overwriting the Windows boot code: